Software Systems: Systems

 Operating Systems I

 This course aims to give the student an understanding of what a modern operating system is, and the services it provides.
 It also discusses some basic issues in operating systems and provides solutions.
 Topics include multiprogramming, process management, memory management, and file systems.
-Prerequisite: CMPT 225 and (CMPT 295 or (ENSC 251 and ENSC 252)), all with a minimum grade of C-.
+Prerequisite: CMPT 225 and (CMPT 295 or ENSC 254), all with a minimum grade of C-.

 Mechatronics Design I